How to Assess your Manufacturing Risk – with FMEA

 No project is without risk.
 But there is such a thing as an acceptable level of risk, and the RPM will help you establish that level for each project.

-Managing complex products, especially medical devices, require an FMEA early in the process to catch many of the early mistakes that are bound to occur.
+Managing complex products, especially medical devices, require FMEAs early in the process to catch many of the early risks before design changes become too disruptive.

 Very often as products are designed and prototypes developed, the design team will rely on whatever parts are easily accessible.